-Was Krishnadevaraya of Vijaynagar the greatest ever king of South India?
+Was Krishnadevaraya of Vijaynagara the greatest ever king of South India?
 This biography says so

-Unlike the royal-blooded Prataparudradeva of the Solar Lineage, Krishnadevaraya was by all accounts a shudra, the unplanned off spring of a low-caste general and a dasi (servant woman).
-One story tells of an auspicious falling star that flashed across the sky at the moment of Krishnadevaraya”s conception.
+Unlike the royal-blooded Prataparudradeva of the Solar Lineage, Krishnadevaraya was by all accounts a shudra, the unplanned offspring of a low-caste general and a dasi (servant woman).
+One story tells of an auspicious falling star that flashed across the sky at the moment of Krishnadevaraya’s conception.
 On that night his father Narasa Nayaka lay with a maidservant who had come to light the evening lamps.

 According to Narayana Rao, “In his own locality, Krishnadevaraya was only a peasant and, if legends are to be believed, a low-caste peasant at that.”